aminrj/aminrj.github.io/_posts/2026-06-02-which-ai-security-framework-to-use.md

 ---

 There are now more than 20 frameworks claiming to address AI security risk.
-If you've been trying to figure out which one your team should use, you've probably seen both failure modes: teams that try to implement all of them simultaneously and produce six months of documentation with no usable threat model, and teams that pick one at random, implement it superficially, then wonder why it didn't help.
+I've seen both failure modes: teams that try to implement all of them at once and produce six months of documentation with no usable threat model, and teams that pick one at random, skim it superficially, then wonder why it didn't help.

-A team I reviewed had spent three months mapping their agent deployment across MAESTRO, NIST AI RMF, and ISO 42001 simultaneously.
+A team I reviewed spent three months mapping their agent deployment across MAESTRO, NIST AI RMF, and ISO 42001.
 They had a 60-page alignment document.
 They had no threat model.

-Both failures come from asking the wrong question.
+Both failures come from the same mistake: asking the wrong question.

 The wrong question is: **which framework is best?**

 The right question is: **which framework answers the specific question I'm trying to answer right now?**

 Different frameworks exist because different stakeholders have different questions.
 A board asking "are we governing AI risk properly?" needs a different tool than a security architect asking "what could go wrong with this agent before we ship?"
-The answer to the first question is not useful to the second.
+The answer to the first question won't help the second.

-Here is the decision guide.
+Here's the decision guide.

 ---

 ## The 5 frameworks that actually matter

 Over 20 frameworks exist.
 Most are vendor positioning built on top of one of these five.
-These are the ones with analytical depth worth your time:
+The ones worth your time:

 ### MAESTRO, for agentic AI systems

 Multi-Agent Environment, Security, Threat, Risk, and Outcome.
 Developed by the Cloud Security Alliance, released February 2025.
-It is the only major framework purpose-built for agentic AI.
+It is the only major framework built for agentic AI.

 MAESTRO gives you a 7-layer reference architecture for decomposing agent systems into discrete attack surfaces: Foundation Models, Data Operations, Agent Frameworks, Deployment Infrastructure, Evaluation and Observability, Security and Compliance, and the Agent Ecosystem.
-You map your system to the layers, identify threats per layer, then analyze the cross-layer attack paths where the most dangerous incidents actually originate.
+Map your system to the layers, identify threats per layer, then analyze the cross-layer attack paths.
+That's where the most dangerous incidents originate.

 MAESTRO tells you how to find threats.
 MITRE ATLAS tells you which threats to look for.
-The distinction matters.
+That distinction matters.

-**Use it when:** You are deploying agents, using MCP, or building any multi-step autonomous workflow.
+**Use it when:** You're deploying agents, using MCP, or building any multi-step autonomous workflow.
 For agentic systems in 2026, MAESTRO is the default starting point.

 ### STRIDE-AI, for organizations already using STRIDE

 A formal adaptation of Microsoft's STRIDE methodology to AI systems, published May 2026 (arXiv:2605.17163).
 It reinterprets each STRIDE category for AI: spoofing becomes identity confusion in multi-agent systems, tampering covers training data contamination, information disclosure covers model inversion and training data extraction, and elevation of privilege covers jailbreaking and prompt injection bypassing safety controls.

 **Use it when:** Your security organization already runs STRIDE-based reviews and you need AI threat modeling that integrates with your existing SDL.
 Adding a parallel methodology creates governance fragmentation.
-STRIDE-AI extends what you already have rather than replacing it.
+STRIDE-AI extends what you already have.

 ### NIST AI RMF, for governance and compliance

 The NIST AI Risk Management Framework provides four functions: GOVERN, MAP, MEASURE, MANAGE.
-It is the governance vocabulary for AI risk in the US, with adoption across federal agencies, financial institutions, and major technology organizations.
-The EU AI Act explicitly references NIST AI RMF alignment as demonstrating state-of-the-art risk management.
+It is the governance vocabulary for AI risk in the US, adopted across federal agencies, financial institutions, and major technology organizations.
+The EU AI Act references NIST AI RMF alignment as demonstrating strong risk management.

 Both NIST AI RMF and ISO 42001 are governance frameworks, not threat modeling tools.
 NIST is the US regulatory vocabulary; ISO 42001 is the international certification.
 They serve different audiences.

 **Use it when:** You need to demonstrate AI governance to regulators, customers, or your board.
-In 2026, most enterprises deploying AI need RMF alignment regardless of whether they use it for hands-on threat modeling.
+Most enterprises deploying AI in 2026 need RMF alignment, whether they use it for hands-on threat modeling or not.

 ### MITRE ATLAS, as a coverage check

 Adversarial Threat Landscape for Artificial-Intelligence Systems.
 Maintained by MITRE, the same team behind ATT&CK.
 It catalogs 16 tactics, 84+ techniques, and documented real-world case studies of how attackers actually attack AI systems.

 ATLAS describes threats.
 It does not prescribe methodology or mitigations.
-You use it *after* completing a MAESTRO or STRIDE-AI exercise to verify that your coverage addresses known adversarial techniques.
+You use it *after* completing a MAESTRO or STRIDE-AI exercise to verify coverage.
 If you cannot map your threat model's findings to ATLAS techniques, you have gaps.

 MITRE ATLAS is often confused with a threat modeling methodology.
 It is a threat catalog, not a process.
-It tells you what threats exist, not how to find them in your system.

 **Use it always**, as a coverage validation step, not as the primary modeling tool.